Vandomas/mlgrnd/README.md

 ## Introduction

-I don't recommend using this as a serious random.
+Don't using this as a serious random!
 Idk why I created this...

 ### Installation